phalpern/WG21-halpern/vector-execution-models.md

 Comparing the Models
 ====================

-The lockstep model might be the most intuitive for those who understand SIMD hardware, but is arguably the least intuitive for those with experience with more general forms of parallelism.
+The lockstep model might be the most intuitive for a specific group of programmers, especially those who have been using compiler intrinsics heavily to access the SIMD capabilities of their hardware, but is arguably the least intuitive for those with experience with more general forms of parallelism.
 It is fairly easy to reason about, but the divergence from serial semantics could cause scalability and maintainability problems.
 The lockstep model limits optimization options by the compiler.